 So you're planning a visit to New Zealand?
 Well boy oh boy you are in for a treat!
 Despite New Zealand's significantly smaller size in comparison to neighbouring Australia, the country's diverse landscape is home to some of the most jaw droppingly, instagram worthy, mind blowingly beautiful locations that you may not read about in a travel blog or guide book.
 Luckily for you, many of the hop on hop off bus companies love to show travellers their local areas and hiring a Campervan is surprisingly a very cost effective means of getting around.
 As they say, to travel is to explore!
 So we thought we would share some of our favourite local hot spots that we definitely recommend venturing to.

-1. Crucible Lake
+1. Lake Nerine & Crucible Lake

 Canada?
 Nope.
 New Zealand!
 The icebergs and deep blue waters of Crucible Lake can be found in the heart of the south island's Mount Aspiring National Park.
 The stunning Lake Nerine can also be found in Mount Aspiring National Park but it will take you a while to get there.
 It's well worth the hike though!

 2. Castle Hill